mbensmida/sphinx-poc/docs/ManageTasks.rst

 **The central pane**

-This pane is used to display tasks filtered via the left pane and `top Filter <#PLFUserGuide.WorkingWithTasks.ManageTask.Filtering>`__.
+This pane is used to display tasks filtered via the left pane and :ref:`top Filter <Filtering>`.
 In case you are in a project, a *Board* view is provided so that you can manage the project's tasks more easily.

 .. _Right-pane: